gerdhaeusler/gerdhaeusler.github.io/README.md

 #  Prof. Dr. Gerd Häusler, University of Erlangen-Nürnberg

-## Publications 2021-2015
+## The pdf documents may be downloaded only for personal use.
+No commercial use is permitted
 ## most relevant publications
 I 310
 [Discover better Optical Sensors by Exploring and Exploiting Nature’s Limits](/GH_COSI_2019.pdf)
 G.Häusler
 Computational Senssing and Imaging (COSI), Munich, June 24-27.
 2019

+## Publications 2021-2015.
 ## The pdf documents may be downloaded only for personal use.
-No commercial use is permitted.
+No commercial use is permitted

 [Youtube Channel](https://www.youtube.com/user/Osmin3D)

 J =  Reviewed journal
 C = Conference paper / Technical Journal